This post includes affiliate links.

 R2: 1 hdc in blo in each st, turn

 Repeat R2 until you reach the size of the head circumference you’re making the hat for.
-For an adult hat, that is 39 rows.
+For an adult hat, that is about 39 rows.

 Fold the ribbing in half and sl st the first and last row together.